mizcaroll/Netplatoon-WP/wp-content/plugins/astra-sites/readme.txt

 _<a href="https://wpastra.com/ready-websites/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme">See list of all available sites to import »</a>_

+**Credits**

+- [History.js](https://github.com/browserstate/history.js) is distributed under the terms of the BSD  License.
+- [WP Background Process](https://github.com/A5hleyRich/wp-background-processing/) is distributed under the terms of the GNU General Public License v2.0.
+- [Widget Importer Exporter](https://github.com/churchthemes/widget-importer-exporter/) is distributed under the terms of the GNU General Public License v2.0.
+- [WordPress Importer](https://github.com/humanmade/WordPress-Importer/) is distributed under the terms of the GNU General Public License v2.0.
+- [EventSource](https://github.com/Yaffle/EventSource/) is distributed under the terms of the MIT License.
+- [Fetch](https://github.com/github/fetch/) is distributed under the terms of the MIT License.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/astra-sites` directory, or install the plugin through the WordPress plugins screen directly.